elastic/kibana/packages/kbn-observable/README.md

 [RxJS docs][rxjs-docs] are also a good source of introduction to observables and how they work in this library.

+**NOTE**: Do you know about good articles, videos or other resources that does a great job at explaining observables?
+Add them here, so it becomes easier for the next person to learn about them!

 ## Factories

 Just like the `k$` function, factories take arguments and produce an observable.